-- Library is accredited;
+- The Library must be accredited;

-The maintenance-of-effort requirement states that the local income support for the library is at least equal to the lowest annual local income from the three previous years.
+The maintenance-of-effort (MOE) requirement states that the local income support for the library is at least equal to the lowest annual local income from the three previous years.
 Local income includes tax-generated funds from local funding sources.
 If funds received by library foundations and Friends of the Library groups are deposited in the library funds and disbursed by the treasurer of the municipality or county (see Nebraska Statutes 51-209), those funds may be included in the library's local income.